 - Police Procedural: The emphasis is on realistic or at least semi-realistic depictions of modern police investigative techniques.

 - For just a few of the other ways of classifying mysteries, see here and here.

-For a brief history of Mystery Fiction, see the Trivia page
+For a brief history of Mystery Fiction, see the Analysis page.

 - Caper in the Castro: An LGBT first-person whodunnit adventure.

 - Deadline from Infocom is an Interactive Fiction game where the player has 12 (in-game) hours to solve a Locked Room Mystery.

 - Discworld Noir combines this trope with Terry Pratchett's Discworld series, casting the player as a citizen who becomes a detective because of the Theory of Narrative Causality.

 - Judgment has an ex-defense attorney named Takayuki Yagami who's forced to leave his job and be a private eye after his client, gotten acquitted of a previous criminal charge, was accused as the main suspect in the death of his girlfriend.
 He suspects that someone blamed his client for being a murderer.

 - Kona is kicked off by Private Investigator Carl Faubret being hired by rich industrialist William Hamilton to investigate several cases of vandalism that have occurred on his property.

 - The Painscreek Killings is a puzzle-heavy Environmental Narrative Game in which a journalist tries to solve a number of unsolved murders which took place in a now-empty town a few years prior.
 Most of the clues are found in old letters and journals, and you can make a guess as to who did it on the basis of these — but to reveal the whole story, you need to find the murderer, who never actually left.